Aah Phuket, the stunning Thai destination with a spot at the top of many travel wish lists.

 Hugged by steep tree headlands, the gorgeous Kamala Beach is unmissable on a list of Phuket’s best beaches.

-Its calm shoreline makes it a lovely swimming spot and you can even rent boards from Surin, then hop on over to Kamala for a surf.
+Its calm shoreline makes it a lovely swimming spot, and you can even rent boards from Surin, then hop on over to Kamala for a surf.

 Because Kamala Beach is so popular, you will find a massive range of hotels close to the beach.
-If you want to stay in a resort that is on the beach (rather than a few blocks away), we highly recommend that you check out the very popular Novotel Phuket Kamala Beach Hotel (we all know Novotel is a good brand), or alternatively we also love the Kamala Beach Resort – A Sunprime Resort.
+If you want to stay in a resort that is on the beach (rather than a few blocks away), we highly recommend that you check out the very popular Novotel Phuket Kamala Beach Hotel (we all know Novotel is a good brand) or we also love the Kamala Beach Resort – A Sunprime Resort.

 6. Bangtao Beach